-Douglas Kane is an attorney in Santa Cruz, California specializing in representing plaintiffs in employment and civil rights cases.
-His understanding of the complex rules of employment and civil rights litigation, strong analytical and writing skills, and deep commitment to defending the rights of individuals make him a valuable ally to people whose rights have been violated by employers, or by the government.
+Douglas Kane is an attorney in Santa Cruz, California, representing plaintiffs in employment discrimination, harassment and wrongful termination cases.
+His understanding of the complex rules of employment litigation, strong analytical and writing skills, and deep commitment to defending the rights of individuals make him a valuable ally to people whose rights have been violated by employers.

 Doug's passionate and knowledgeable approach has helped him successfully litigate wrongful termination, employment discrimination and sexual harassment cases against some of the largest employers in Santa Cruz, Monterey and Santa Clara counties.